Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Results and Discussion

-where $|W(L=2,M,\Lambda=1;b,w_{o})|^{2}$ denotes the modulus squared of the complex weight factor of a circularly or cylindrically polarized LG beam.
-The $W_{r}(M)$ is plotted against the radial distance $b$ from the beam axis for both circularly and cylindrically polarized LG beams while keeping the beam waist $w_{o}$ fixed at 2.4 $\mu m$.
-These plots describe the variation in the projection of the TAM across the beam cross section of the LG beams, as shown in the Fig.~\ref{fig:cirrad} for circular and in Fig.~\ref{fig:cylrad} for cylindrical polarization.
+where $|W_{p}(L=2,M,\Lambda=1;b,w_{o})|^{2}$ denotes the modulus squared of the complex weight factor of a radially or azimuthally polarized LG beam.
+In the Fig. \ref{fig:cylrad}, we plot $W_{r}(M)$ against the radial distance from the beam axis $b$ while keeping the beam waist fixed at 2.7 $\mu m$ \cite{schmiegelow2016}.
+For radially polarized LG beams, on the beam axis we observe M $= -1$ component to be dominant while M = $0$ component is dominant for azimuthally polarized LG beam.
+For large values of $b$, we notice M $= +1$ component to be dominant for both radially and azimuthally polarized LG beams.

-For a fixed radial distance $b$ from the beam axis, we analyze the variation of multipole distribution with respect to the beam waist $w_{o}$.
-For circularly polarized LG beams, $W_{r}(M)$ varies with respect to the beam waist $w_{o}$ for radial distance $b = 0.3$~$\mu m$.
-However, for cylindrically polarized LG beams, $W_{r}(M)$ significantly varies with beam waist $w_{o}$ for large radial distance $b$ from the beam axis.
-Similarly, we plot $W_{r}(M)$ against the beam waist $w_{o}$ of the LG beams for both circular and cylindrical polarization.
-The Fig.~\ref{fig:cirwaist} describes the variation in the projection of TAM $M$ in the beam cross section of circularly polarized LG beams with respect to the beam waist $w_{o}$, for $b = 0.3$ $\mu m$.
-Similarly, the plots in Fig.~\ref{fig:cylwaist} describes the variation of the projection of TAM $M$ in the beam cross section of cylindrically polarized LG beams with respect to the beam waist $w_{o}$, for $b = 2.2$ $\mu m$.
+Similarly in the Fig. \ref{fig:cylwaist}, we plot $W_{r}(M)$ against the beam waist $w_{o}$ of the cylindrically polarized LG beam for a fixed $b$ value.
+Since we consider a paraxial LG beam, the minimum beam waist is given by the diffraction limit

+where $\lambda$ = 729 nm corresponds to the wavelength of the LG beam used for driving transition between 4s and 3d states of Ca$^{+}$ ion \cite{schmiegelow2016}.
+For this beam waist $w_{o}$ = 0.16 $\mu m$, we observe M $= +1$ component to be dominant in both radial and azimuthal polarization.
+For larger beam waist~$w_{o}$, M $= -1$ and M $= 0$ components dominates in radially and azimuthally polarized LG beams respectively.

-By carefully selecting the beam waist $w_{o}$ and radial distance $b$ we can control the relative strength of the projection of TAM $M$ in the beam cross section of LG beam of a given polarization.
+Thus, by carefully selecting the beam waist $w_{o}$ and radial distance $b$ we can control the relative strength of $M$ in the beam cross section of LG beam of either radial or azimuthal polarization.